12 pubs for a great Sunday lunch in Kent

 Nestled in the quiet hamlet of Underriver you will find the traditional country pub The White Rock Inn, complete with its roaring log fires and period oak beams.
 Sunday lunch is served right through until 6pm.

-Roast dinners include the classic selection of beef, chicken and lamb, or a vegetarian alternative such as butternut squash, red pepper and pine nut wellington.
-Be sure to leave room for a dessert such as Tony’s raspberry ripple mousse.
+Roast dinners include the classic selection of beef, chicken and lamb, or a vegetarian alternative such as vegetable and three cheese roulade on a red pepper coulis.
+Be sure to leave room for a dessert such as summer cherry and almond pudding.
 All of this can be enjoyed in either the bright and airy restaurant area, or out in the pretty beer gardens, the perfect spot for whiling away a sunny day with a glass of wine in hand.

 Pilgrims Way, Thurnham, Maidstone

 With a delicious lunch menu crafted from locally grown and sourced products, The Black Horse Inn is the ideal spot for spending a lazy Sunday afternoon.
-Dishes include roast beef, lamb and chicken accompanied by all the traditional extras, but you could also sample variations such as the BBQ pork belly with celeriac and red cabbage.
+Dishes include roast beef, lamb and chicken accompanied by all the traditional extras, but you could also sample variations such as the 10oz rib eye steak with peppercorn or béarnaise sauce, chips and one side.

 This cosy country pub has served as a place to eat your fill and lay your head for hundreds of years, and continues to offer comfortable accommodation should you need it.
 If you feel like walking off your roast dinner, there are a number of local walks in the area to enjoy the beautiful scenery, such as the ruins of the nearby Thurnham Castle.